You are using an old version of your web browser.

 • Executive remuneration

-• Ambition in sustainability
+• Sustainability in general

 Customers

-• Regular customer contact points, e.g. website, chat, contact centre (24/7 or daily)
+• Regular customer contact points, e.g., website, chat, contact centre (24/7 or daily)

 • Customer feedback channels (24/7)